Hannapham1007/react-vite-boilerplate/README.md

 * Amount: Entering the transaction amount.
 * Note: Adding optional notes for the transaction.

-Users can also edit existing transaction to make corrections or updates.
+Users can also edit existing transactions to make corrections or updates.
 They can also delete transactions that are no longer relevant.
 After each transaction, the application calculates and updates the user's balance.

-# Technologies Used
+# Technologies used

    * React
    * Redux